billziss-gh/EnergyBar/README.md

     A customized (personalised) fork of EnergyBar<br/>
 </h1>

-This version of the app redoes the look of certain widgets to achieve a more minimal design.
+This version of the app revamps the look of certain widgets to achieve a more minimal design.

 ![Touchbar](doc/TouchbarExample.png)